tent/libattic/README.md

 3. File is encrypted.
 4. File is broken into chunks.
 5. Tent post is created with chunks as attachments.
+6. Details about the file are added to the metastore post.

 ### Compression

-Files will be compressed with [zlib](http://zlib.net/).
+Files are compressed with [zlib](http://zlib.net/).

+### Chunking

+Files will be broken into 4MB chunks (subject to change).
+Each chunk is encrypted individually using an incrementing counter nonce.

 ### Encryption

-Each file is encrypted with a unique symmetric key pair by default.
+Each file is encrypted with a randomly generated symmetric key.
 This allows a single file (and its key) to be shared with another user without compromising other files.

-The symmetric keys for files will be stored in the "keystore" post, encrypted with another key derived from the users passphrase.
+[NaCl](http://nacl.cr.yp.to/) is used for all crypto.
+The [`crypto_secretbox_xsalsa20poly1305`](http://nacl.cr.yp.to/secretbox.html) primitive is used for authenticated symmetric encryption.

+There is [a project](https://github.com/cjdelisle/cnacl) that adds CMake build scripts to NaCl, making it easier to compile for Windows, but it is untested.

+The key for each file is encrypted using the master key and stored in the metastore.

-### Chunking
+### Metastore

-Files will be broken into 4MB chunks (subject to change).
+The metastore is a [sqlite](http://sqlite.org/index.html) database containing a database of the file metadata and encrypted symmetric keys, stored in a separate post.

 ## Update/Sync

 ### New files

 New Tent posts and versions/updates of type (attic?) since last sync should be queried, compared to current file versions, and downloaded to the device if they are more recent.